What is Wrong with Continual Learning in Medical Image Segmentation?: Introduction

-\begin{enumerate} \item Showing the effect of catastrophic forgetting in multi-domain MR prostate segmentation. \item Introducing a fair multi-model benchmark for continual learning in medical image segmentation. \item Presenting a continual learning solution that, unlike existing techniques, can be easily used alongside highly specialized models. \item Enabling the application of continual learning methods that require domain information to situations where (a) this information is not provided or (b) the system should handle observations from previously-unseen sources.
+\item Introducing a fair multi-model benchmark for continual learning in medical image segmentation; a solution that can be easily used alongside highly specialized models.
+The method uses an \emph{oracle} to select the appropriate model in situations where (a) domain identify information is not provided or (b) the system should handle observations from previously-unseen sources. \item Proposing an autoencoder-based oracle that follows the same architecture as the segmentation network, which is already suitable for the current image modality and region of interest, thereby requiring no additional design decisions. \item Showing the effect of catastrophic forgetting in three magnetic resonance imaging (MRI) segmentation tasks, namely prostate, hippocampus, and right ventricle, and how this can be avoided.

 \end{enumerate}